thaladikary/health-app-p4-G8/README.md

 3. **Run on Expo Go App:**

+   1. **Install Expo Go:**

       Install Expo Go on your Android or iOS device from the respective app store.

+   2. **Open Expo Go:**

       Open the Expo Go app on your device.

+   3. **Scan QR Code:**

       Use the device's camera to scan the QR code displayed in the Expo DevTools in your browser.

+This will load and run your React Native app on your device.